the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `node` - blockchains are decentralized, immutable, digital ledgers shared across a peer-to-peer network.
 Acting as a database, transaction data is permanently recorded, stored and encrypted onto the “blocks” that are then “chained” together.
 The physical, electronic devices (a computer, typically) that maintain copies of the chains webbing a network together, keeping the blockchain operational, are called [nodes](https://builtin.com/blockchain/blockchain-node)
 - lightweight nodes - are downloaded wallets connected to full nodes for validating the data stored on the blockchain.
 Simple Payment Verification (SPV) node or lightweight node is used in day-to-day crypto operations.

 `nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
-If the account is a contract account, the nonce is the number of contracts created by the account
+If the account is a contract account, the nonce is the number of contracts created by the account; [short video](https://youtu.be/EOgpr73-pgc)

 `Omner blocks` - previously Uncle, it's possible for two blocks to be created simultaneously by a network.
 When this happens, one block will be left out.
 This leftover block is called an ommer block.
 In the past, they were called uncle blocks, referring to the familial relationships used to describe block positions within a blockchain